hellstorm-software/kult-labyrinth/data/mriask/plot.md

 The only issue now,
 Is I think she wants to kill me…
 And without real blood, she just might be able to.

+S: “hey Devin?
+What were you thinking for dinner?
+I’m in the mood to cook,
+I was thinking steak?”